Welcome to the English Department

 While many people think of literature as the traditional purview of an English Department, our understanding of our discipline is expansive.
 Our colleagues’ work in areas such as writing, rhetoric, and culture explores how texts circulate and signify under real-world conditions.
 Related work in the area of literacy studies considers issues of access and mastery, not just of basic literacy skills, but of language as it is practiced in today’s electronic culture.
 Other colleagues apply critical approaches to the production and consumption of texts, a term that we consider broadly to include not only books, but also film, graphic novels, and new media—as courses such as Auteur Theory: Hitchcock and Visual Rhetoric will attest.

 We make the most of the opportunities that a medium-sized liberal arts college affords.
 Our classes are small and discussion-based, led by dedicated teachers who expect and inspire the best from our students.
 Our students develop critical awareness and intellectual autonomy while pursuing their passion for learning.
-Similarly, our faculty draw on their own intellectual passions in developing new and exciting courses; in addition to our primary home in the department, our faculty can be found teaching in a variety of settings and programs, including Gender Studies; Environmental Policy and Decision Making; African American Studies; Asian Studies; Honors; Humanities; and Theatre.
+Similarly, our faculty draw on their own intellectual passions in developing new and exciting courses.
+In addition to our primary home in the department, our faculty can be found teaching in a variety of settings and programs, including African American Studies, Asian Studies, Environmental Policy and Decision Making, Gender Studies, Honors, Humanities, and Theatre Arts.

 Our alumni enter a range of careers upon graduation: business, journalism, public relations, the nonprofit sector, and government.
 Others pursue graduate study in English, education, law, religious studies, archeology, and more.
 Please click on our Alumni page to see the exciting range of possibilities an English major at Puget Sound allows.